BITSS/ACRE/docs/01-intro.md

         - Undergrad.
           thesis:    10%       30%       40%         20%         0%

 (**JOEL**: Please add guesstimates of level of efforts for projects that last 2 weeks, 1 month or one semester.
-Ask Katie for a paper form 3ie on Push buttom replications (one of the authors is Sayak Khatua)
+Ask Katie for a paper form 3ie on Push button replications (one of the authors is Sayak Khatua)

 Figure 1 depicts the suggested levels of effort for each stage of the exercise depending on the context in which you are performing this exercise.
 This process need not be chronologically linear, e.g. you can realize that the scope of their reproduction is too ambitious and then switch to a less intensive reproduction.
 Later in the exercise, you can also begin testing different specifications for robustness while also assessing the current level of reproducibility.